cgp-2017/blog/_posts/2017-03-10-second-weapon.md

 http://soundbible.com/grab.php?id=2095&type=mp3

+Drag the sound file into your project in Unity.

 ## STEP 3: Place the gun on your player

 Open up your `FirstPersonCharacter` inside your `FPSController` and add the gun next to your other one: